 Any of the above absences will be noted on your child’s semester/end of year report as “Missed Days” and “Authorised/Unauthorised”.

-Absences due to appointments/other personal situation
+Absences of less than one day due to appointments/other personal situation

 Teachers & Staff will offer plasters/Band-Aids to children if the child indicates that they are allowed to have one.
 School paramedics will be called in case of other injuries.